GabeScott/standard-works-vault/General Conference/2001 April - Developing Our Talent for Spirituality.md

 Recently, our prophet, President Hinckley, prayed for the youth of the Church.
 It was a never-to-be-forgotten experience.

 Can you even imagine how wonderful it would be to know that Jesus prays for us?
-When He was among the Nephites, “he ... knelt upon the earth; and ... prayed unto the Father. ...
-No one can conceive of the joy which filled our souls at the time we heard him pray for us unto the Father” (3 Ne.
-17:15, 17).
+When He was among the Nephites, “he … knelt upon the earth; and … prayed unto the Father. … No one can conceive of the joy which filled our souls at the time we heard him pray for us unto the Father” ([[3 Nephi 17.15|3 Ne.
+17:15, 17]][[3 Nephi 17.17|]]).

 Could it be with you as it was with the Nephite children?
-As the Savior ministered to them, “he did loose their tongues, and they did speak ... great and marvelous things, even greater than he had revealed unto the people” (3 Ne.
-26:14).
+As the Savior ministered to them, “he did loose their tongues, and they did speak … great and marvelous things, even greater than he had revealed unto the people” ([[3 Nephi 26.14|3 Ne.
+26:14]]).

 With the power of the Spirit, you too can speak great and marvelous things in your own family.

-These children “saw angels descending out of heaven as it were in the midst of fire; and they came down and encircled those little ones about ... ; and the angels did minister unto them” (3 Ne.
-17:24).
+These children “saw angels descending out of heaven as it were in the midst of fire; and they came down and encircled those little ones about … ; and the angels did minister unto them” ([[3 Nephi 17.24|3 Ne.
+17:24]]).

 You may never see angels descending out of heaven, but I can promise you as you bear testimony and pray in your families, unseen angels will minister to you.
 As you share your talent for spirituality, you will feel the warmth and power of the Spirit governing your life.

 The prophets are right.
-You young women “are part of the greatest generation we have ever had” (Teachings of Gordon B. Hinckley, 718).
+You young women “are part of the greatest generation we have ever had” (*Teachings of Gordon B. Hinckley,* 718).
 You can be a strong influence on your family.
 It is a true principle that the Lord operates through families.

 Now that you have learned how the Spirit works and how you as young women can use it to bless your families, it is our prayer that you will let spirituality become you.
 Heavenly Father is eager to unleash this great power.
 May the Spirit bless you as you develop your talent for spirituality, I pray in the name of Jesus Christ, amen.